 The dance between darkness and light will always remain— the stars and the moon will always need the darkness to be seen, the darkness will just not be worth having without the moon and the stars.

 I’ve been working in the charity/civil society sector for some time now.
 Not as long as some of you perhaps, but long enough to learn internal working cultures and habits of behaviour.

 I often wonder: why do we treat each other so badly?

 People are leaving activism because of us

 I train and mentor activists across the country.
 I’m often called up when people want to leave.
 Not because the work is too hard or they fancy a change.
 People are just sick and tired of being treated badly by their organisations.
 It is even harder for those who work on issues that are wrapped up in their own survival.
-They stay working, frustrated and disempowered by the sector because their chances and the chances of their community are determined by a campaigns success.
+They stay working, frustrated and disempowered by the sector because their chances and the chances of their community are determined by the success of a campaign.

-All sectors suffer with this issue.
+All sectors suffer from this issue.
 I also think there is something particular about ours.
-To persuade ordinary people juggling studies, jobs, children and everything else, to do something for the often vague greater good…well it’s bloody hard!
+To persuade ordinary people juggling studies, jobs, children and everything else, to do something for the often vague greater good…well, it’s bloody hard!
 To make it a little easier we play a persona to the world that our efforts are certain, just and moral.

 Personas aren’t real